Updated: September 13, 2023

 Components:

-- Mean years of schooling
+- Life expectancy - Mean years of schooling - Population living in poverty

-The resulting Social Index is used to rank each country.
+The resulting Index is used to rank each country.
 A value at the lower end of the scale indicates poor social factors whilst a value towards 100 indicates good factors.

 The World Economics Governance Index is based on equally weighted and indexed data on the Rule of Law, Press Freedom, Political Rights and Corruption Perceptions.